These are additional photographs of my work, or pieces of Blue Lace Agate, or other special blue chalcedony, owned, lent, or sent to me by friends:

 A particularly fascinating specimen from the 1980’s showing blue chalcedony after fluorite, as well as a strange worm-like overgrowth of white chalcedony.

-An old specimen owned by Maurice.
-This shows a growth of fine pointed yellow calcite on druzy quartz on blue chalcedony
+This shows a growth of fine pointed yellow calcite on druzy quartz

-This photo shows exactly why Blue Lace was first considered to be an agate.
-It is an old, shiny, weathered, surface piece from the 1960’s.
-Thanks, Robert.
+This is an old, shiny, weathered, surface piece of blue lace agate from the 1960’s.

 An older piece showing multiple layers of chalcedony, with drusy quartz and overlaid by siderite and dog tooth calcite.
 Width of view 12cm.
 Gift from S&M R.